toneemarqus/AD-Suit/README.md

 ![image](https://github.com/toneemarqus/AD-Suit/assets/85018947/acf12f00-2406-4382-8717-8b0bc44f888b)

-# Contributing to AD Suit
+#Contributing to ADSuit

-I welcome contributions from everyone!
-Here are some ways you can contribute:
+Contributions to ADSuit are highly encouraged.
+You can contribute in the following ways:

-1. **Reporting Bugs**: If you find a bug, please use the Issues tab to report it, providing as much detail as possible.
+- Reporting Bugs: If you encounter any bugs, please report them using the Issues tab with detailed information.

-2. **Feature Suggestions**: Have an idea to improve Go Map Exec?
-We'd love to hear it!
-Submit your suggestions through the Issues tab.
+- Feature Suggestions: Share your ideas to enhance ADSuit by submitting them through the Issues tab.

-3. **Pull Requests**: Want to directly contribute to the code?
-Great!
-Please submit a pull request with a clear description of your changes and any necessary tests or documentation.
+- Pull Requests: If you're inclined to contribute directly to the code, please submit a pull request with clear descriptions of your changes and any necessary tests or documentation.

-Thank you for your interest in improving Go Map Exec!
+Thank you for considering contributing to ADSuit!

-# Disclaimer
+#Disclaimer
-AD Suit is intended for education and legal purposes only.
-Users are responsible for complying with applicable laws.
-The developer is not liable for misuse or damage caused by this tool.
+ADSuit is intended solely for educational and legal purposes.
+Users are responsible for adhering to applicable laws.
+The developer assumes no liability for misuse or damage caused by this tool.